46 Positive Environmental Success Stories - May 2024

 The UK's largest consumer-owned wind farm is powered up in Scotland.
 The wind farm in South Ayrshire is part owned by more than 5,600 people and small firms, with the potential to power around 20,000 households and businesses.
 (Sky News)

-Chanda, an 18 year old from Zambia is educating her classmates, many of whom are part of the deaf community, on the impact of climate change.
-Chanda explained that her role is made difficult due to her prosthetic legs no longer fitting, sign language isn’t recognised official language in Zambia, and many climate-related terms are not included.
+Chanda, an 18-year-old from Zambia, is educating her classmates, many of whom are part of the deaf community, on the impact of climate change.
+Chanda explained that her role is made difficult due to her prosthetic legs no longer fitting, sign language isn’t a recognised official language in Zambia, and many climate-related terms are not included.
 (AP News)

 aerial view of green trees beside blue sea during daytime